gregmunno/mno612-crimedata/README.md

 20. Now let's sort by violent crime, using tab 2 (50K+).

-21: Questions for the class: What city has the most?
+21: Questions for the class: What city has the most violent crime?
 Is that interesting/meaningful?
 How might we make it more meaningful?

 22. In N1, write vc100K